gritzko/swarm-ron-docs/README.md

 ## The math

-Swarm employs a variety of classic computer science models: state machine replication, Lamport logical time.
+Swarm employs a variety of classic computer science models: state machine replication, Lamport logical time, sequential processes exchanging messages.
 It relies on TCP sequential delivery and log-structured database guarantees.

 The core contribution of the Swarm protocol is *practicality*.